mdtraj/mdtraj/docs/getting_started.rst

 ============

 MDTraj runs on CPython 2.6, 2.7, and 3.2+.
-The developers generally use CPython2.7 or 3.3, on both mac and linux platforms.
-Automated tests on linux are performed on every incremental update to the code, and release tests are performed on mac, linux and windows.
+The developers generally use CPython2.7 or 3.3, on both Mac and Linux platforms.
+Automated tests on Linux and Windows are performed on every incremental update to the code, and release tests are performed on Mac, Linux and Windows platforms.

 Install with Conda
 ------------------